3D Printing: Start Here

 - NASA 3D Resources - printable 3D models from NASA

-Blender is an extremely powerful, open-source, professional 3D production software that allows for creation of 3D models, applications, and video games.
+- Blender - an extremely powerful, open-source, professional 3D production software that allows for creation of 3D models, applications, and video games.